vuedx/languagetools/packages/typecheck/readme.md

   <p>A command line tool to check types, functionally equivalent to <code>tsc --noEmit</code> but supports Vue.</p>
 </div>

-## Support

-This package is part of [VueDX project](https://github.com/znck/vue-developer-experience), maintained by [Rahul Kadyan](https://github.com/znck).
-You can [💖 sponsor him](https://github.com/sponsors/znck) for continued development of this package and other VueDX tools.

 ## Usage

 Run `npx @vuedx/typecheck` to quickly type check your Vue project, or install and use `vuedx-typecheck` binary.